w3c/guide/process/adv-notice.md

 In addition, the Strategy Team *may* include its own perspectives about the charter in the review notice.

-Please use the [advance notice template](https://www.w3.org/new-doc-from-template?location=%2FTeam%2F&amp;template=%2Fafs%2Fw3.org%2Fpub%2FWWW%2FTeam%2FTemplates%2Fcharter-review-notice.html&amp;submit=Continue...) to create an initial draft.
+Please use the [charter review notice template](https://www.w3.org/new-doc-from-template?location=%2FTeam%2F&amp;template=%2Fafs%2Fw3.org%2Fpub%2FWWW%2FTeam%2FTemplates%2Fcharter-review-notice.html&amp;submit=Continue...) to create an initial draft.

 # Sending the charter review notice